PaulSburlea/ai-focus-planner/README.md

 ## The Hallucination Problem

-**The issue:** GPT-4o-mini was supposed to return pure JSON, but roughly 30% of responses came back wrapped in markdown code fences (` ```json `) or with a sentence of explanation before the JSON object.
-This caused `JSON.parse()` to throw and the whole optimization flow to fail silently.
+**The issue:** GPT-4o-mini was expected to return pure JSON; however, in a significant number of cases, responses were wrapped in markdown code fences (` ```json `) or prefixed with explanatory text.
+This caused `JSON.parse()` to throw, breaking the optimization flow.

 **How I solved it — in three steps:**

 **1. Prompt engineering first.** I made the system prompt explicit and repeated:

 ```
-You must respond ONLY with valid JSON — no explanation, no markdown, no extra text.
+You must respond ONLY with valid JSON - no explanation, no markdown, no extra text.
 ```

 This alone dropped the failure rate significantly, but not to zero.